• Skip to main content

 Helpful tips

-• If you are uncomfortable with aluminum foil touching your food, wrap them in a layer of parchment paper first, before wrapping them in foil.
+• If you are uncomfortable with the foil touching your food, wrap sausages with a layer of parchment paper before wrapping over aluminum foil.

 Nutrition